Updated on: 3/13/2019

 Bed Rail Issues Continue

 Since the FDA was first alerted of the problem in 1995, approximately 550 people have died as a result of injuries from bed rails.
 Analysis of FDA data shows that 27 people died from bed rail-related injuries in 2011 alone.
-As time goes on and the elderly population continues to grow and more people are under the care of nursing homes and other assisted living facilities, the potential injuries and death that can result from bed rails will become a more pertinent issue.
+As time goes on and the elderly population continues to grow and more people are under the care of nursing homes and other assisted living facilities, the potential injuries and death that can result from medical negligence in general will become a more pertinent issue.
 As of now, it’s unclear as to who is even responsible for regulating the products.

 The FDA is responsible for regulating medical devices while the Consumer Product Safety Commission (CPSC) is responsible for consumer safety devices.
 The problem, however, is that neither side can come to an agreement over responsibility; the FDA says bed rails are a consumer safety device, while the CPSC maintains they are medical devices.
 The two agencies are working together to determine if they can find a way to eliminate the gap in regulation, but any potential changes will take time.